 Conflict of Interest

-Each peer reviewers has been selected to review the script given, but if he/she feels not qualified or completely beyond his/her competence, he/she must be refused and cannot do a review process.
+Each peer reviewer has been selected to review the script given, but if he/she feels not qualified or completely beyond his/her competence, he/she must be refused and cannot do a review process.

 Statement of Resources